 The box on Mansfield has a bench to rest on while perusing the shelves, one of which can accept tall books.

-Heading back the way we came, our next fine box sits at 33 Elvaston Ave.
+A short detour south brings us to our next fine box at 33 Elvaston Ave.

 The next most excellent box is on Bowhill Avenue.